 GROTTA AZZURRA

 A word of warning.
-Victim of its charm, the island of Capri, which is very touristy, has a few inconveniences that you should be aware of before your stay.
-For the sake of transparency, we feel it is important to mention in particular the "experience" of the Grotta Azzurra, an amazing natural cave with a magnificent play of light, very popular with the Japanese, but which can prove bitter without prior recommendations.
-It's best to get there early in the morning, as the wait can be close to two hours in the afternoon, under a blazing sun.
-The cave is magnificent, with clear blue waters, but you have to pay a high price (15 € per person for the boat trip from Marina Grande, 14 € per person for the access to the cave by boat, plus the tip demanded by the rowers).
+A victim of its own charm, the highly touristic island of Capri has a few drawbacks that you should be aware of before your visit.
+In the interests of transparency, we feel it's important to mention in particular the "experience" of Grotta Azzurra, an astonishing natural grotto with a magnificent play of light, highly prized by the Japanese, but which can prove bitter without prior recommendations.
+It's best to get there early in the morning, as the wait can be close to two hours in the middle of the afternoon, under a blazing sun.
+The grotto is magnificent, with clear blue waters, but you have to pay a high price (€23 per person for the boat trip from Marina Grande, €18 per person for access to the grotto by boat, plus the tip demanded loud and clear by the rowers).
 Liquid is mandatory!
-The visit lasts 5 minutes.
+The visit lasts 5 minutes in all.
 Now you know everything!

 Did you know?
 This review was written by our professional authors.